Simulcast

 To activate Simulcast and stream using the Streaming Dashboard Broadcaster, open the Media Settings by clicking on the gear icon.
 This allows you to toggle the option to be on.
 The bandwidth settings can also be adjusted to achieve the desired bitrate.

-Set the Bandwidth as Custom > 6000, which will provide sufficient Kbps for a high-quality simulcast stream.
+Set the Bandwidth as Custom > 6000, which will provide sufficient Kbps for a high-quality Simulcast stream.
 Similarly, the Width, Height, and FPS should be adjusted to match your desired output.

 You are now ready to send your live stream and can select the start button on the broadcaster.
 The browser will provide multi-bitrate contributions during broadcast when using the Streaming Dashboard.